 The Matthew Isakowitz Fellowship is a highly selective internship and mentorship program that provides extraordinary summer opportunities to current college juniors, seniors, and graduate students passionate about commercial spaceflight.

 Check out the Space Talent job board to follow organizations and stay in the loop about internships and other opportunities in the space industry.

 6. Take part in hands-on projects or competitions like the NASA International Space Apps Challenge that can help you pick the segments of the space industry that you find interesting as well as expand your network.

 9. Find a field that interests you and that you love.
-Follow the Space Talent Jobs Board to see available opportunities in the space-tech industry.
+There are many types of jobs in the space industry.
+Follow the Space Talent Jobs Board to see a list of careers in the space industry and other available opportunities.

 10. Be dedicated and be persistent.
+Getting into the space industry can take time and effort.
 Don't give up!